Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 ![_**Figure 6.XX**.
 Different approaches to join two data layers with each other based on spatial relationships._](../img/spatial-join-alternatives.png)

 _**Figure 6.XX**.
 Different approaches to join two data layers with each other based on spatial relationships._

+The other parameter that you can use to control how the spatial join is conducted is the spatial join type.
+There are three different join types that influence the outcome of the spatial join:

+1. {term}`inner join`
+2. {term}`left outer join`
+3. {term}`right outer join`

+The terms left and right correspond to the two data layers/tables used in the spatial join, and specifically to the order how these layers are used in the spatia join.
+In our case, the Layer 1 represents always the `left` side of spatial join (indicated with green background color in the tables), whereas the Layer 2 corresponds to the `right` accordingly (white background).
+When looking at the result tables *i* and *ii* (**Figure 6.XX**), we can see that both spatial joins have been conducted using an `inner join`.
+When using the `inner join`, we only keep such rows from the right and left tables that have received `True` after testing the relationship based on the chosen spatial predicate.
+The result table *iii* shows an example of `left outer join` in which all the rows from the left are kept (no matter what), and the ones from the right that have a match based on spatial predicate will be added to the result.
+In case some of the rows on the left do not have a match with the right layer, those attributes will receive NaN (No data) as the attribute value as shown with Point id 3 and 6 in the result table *iii*.
+The `right outer join` works in quite a similar manner, but in this case the values on the right layer are always kept (no matter what), and only the ones from the left that have a match based on the spatial predicate will be kept.
+The rows without a match will receive a Nan (No data) on the left side as shown in result table *iv* with Polygon that has a Name D.

+With these two parameters (spatial predicate and join type), it is possible to conduct many kind of spatial joins.
+Commonly the `inner join` using the `intersect` as a spatial predicate is the one that you want to use, but depending on your needs there are various options where to choose from.

+## Conducting a spatial join with Python

 Luckily, [spatial join is already implemented in Geopandas](http://geopandas.org/mergingdata.html#spatial-joins), thus we do not need to create our own function for doing it.
 There are three possible types of join that can be applied in spatial join that are determined with ``op`` -parameter in the ``gpd.sjoin()`` -function: